โ๏ธ Configuration

 -

-Restart the panel service (example for systemd):
+Restart the panel service :

-The .env file is located in the root of your installation directory (for example: /opt/ov-panel/.env).
+The .env file is located in to (/opt/ov-panel/.env).

 ๐งพ Example .env file

-# Admin credentials
+# Admin Credentials

 ADMIN_USERNAME=admin